 This groundbreaking new norton Anthology enables the six major, living, international world religions to speak to students in their own words.
 Oneworld Publications.
 The volume features jack miles’s illuminating general introduction―“how the west Learned to Compare Religions”―as well as Jane Dammen McAuliffe’s “Submission to God as the Wellspring of a Civilization, ” a lively primer on the history and core tenets of Islam.

-Yale University Press.
+The Norton Anthology of World Religions: Islam #ad - Yale University Press.
 Oxford university Press UK.
 Edited by world-renowned scholars under the direction of pulitzer prize–winner jack Miles, Daoism, Judaism, Buddhism, The Norton Anthology of World Religions provides a flexible library of more than 1, Christianity, 000 primary texts from the world’s major religions―Hinduism, and Islam―in six portable paperbacks.